Faculty:Faculty of Business and Law

-Prof. Gary Packham is currently Pro Vice Chancellor and Dean of the Faculty of Business and Law.
-He leads a team of over 100 academic and 30 administrative staff who are responsible for delivering world class business, management, leadership and finance research and education to 4,000 on campus students and a further 6,000 students studying at one of the Business school’s UK or International Associate Colleges.
+He was previously Dean of the Faculty of Business and Law, leading a team of over 100 academic and 35 administrative staff responsible for delivering world class business, management, leadership and finance research and education to 3,000 on campus students and a further 2,500 students studying at one of the Faculty’s UK or international Associate Colleges.

 Small business management, entrepreneurship and strategy

-Beynon, M, Jones, P, Pickernell, D and Packham, G (2014) Investigating the impact of training influence on employee retention in small and medium enterprises; a regression type classification and ranking believe simplex analysis on sparse data, Expert Systems, doi.
-10.1111/exsy12067
+Beynon, M., Jones, P., Pickernell, D. and Packham, G. (2014), Investigating the impact of training influence on employee retention in small and medium enterprises: a regression-type classification and ranking believe simplex analysis on sparse data, Expert Systems, 32 (1). pp. 141-154.
+ISSN 1468-0394

 Jones, P, Scherle, J, Pickernell, D, Packham, G, Skinner, H and Peisl, T (2014) Fools Gold?
 The value of business awards to small business, International Journal of Entrepreneurship and Innovation, Vol. 15(2), pp. 89-100.

 McCathy, S.D, Packham, G.A and Pickernell D.G (2014) The potential of and framework for promoting a business angel university and intellectual property exploitation: a case study from Wales in Fayolle, A and Redford, D.T (2014) The Handbook on the Entrepreneurial University, Edward Elgar Publishing: Massachusetts (USA) and Cheltenham (UK).